 Most marketers aren’t happy about this; after investing significant time, money, and energy into building their social communities, they now have to pay to get their content seen.
 Others say deal with it; after all, what did you expect?

-Paid social advertising is now the most effective way to get your content seen and nurture your social community.
+Paid social media advertising is now the most effective way to get your content seen and nurture your social community.
 But in order to get your money’s worth, it’s critical to deliver content that resonates with customers – content that is hyper-relevant and personalized.

-The best way to do this is through rigorous audience profiling in your social media marketing platform, which involves building audience groups based on keyword use, demographics, sharing habits, interests, how often users interact on social, affinity with certain brands, and more.
+The best way to do this is through rigorous audience profiling in your social media marketing platform, which involves building audience segments based on keyword use, demographics, sharing habits, interests, how often users interact on social, affinity with certain brands, and more.

-Ideally, your social media management platform will allow you to organize audience profiles in real time; for example, by automatically adding consumers that use a particular hashtag or engage with a specific piece of content to your pre-defined audience buckets.
+Ideally, your social media management platform will allow you to organize audience profiles in real-time; for example, by automatically adding consumers that use a particular hashtag or engage with a specific piece of content to your pre-defined audience buckets.

 An online sportings goods brand can create segments for its social audience according to gender and favorite sport (determined by social listening), establish a rule that funnels any Twitter user that mentions one of the sports with positive sentiment into their respective buckets, and then serve ads tailored to women soccer lovers, male basketball enthusiasts, and so on.